Ring class fields and a result of Hasse

 \section{Proof of Theorem 1.2}

 Assume throughout this section that $v \in M$.
 Write $d=3m$ so that $F= \Q(\sqrt{-m})$.
 Note that the order $\Z[\sqrt{-3d}]=\Z[3\sqrt{-m}]$ has conductor $3$ or $6$.
-The proof of Theorem 1.2 utilizes the following two lemmas. \begin{lem} When $3 \mid d$, the extension $F(t)/F$ is unramified. \end{lem} \begin{proof} Let $J$ denote the ring class field for the order $\Z[\sqrt{-m}]$.
+The proof of Theorem 1.2 utilizes the following two lemmas. \begin{lem} When $3 \mid d$, the extension $F(t)/F$ is unramified. \end{lem} \begin{proof} Let $J$ denote the ring class field for the order $\Z[\sqrt{-m}]$ in $F$.
 Note that this order has conductor $1$ or $2$.
 The formula for class numbers of orders \cite[Thm.
 7.24]{Cox} shows that the extension $M/J$ has degree $2$ or $4$.
 Note that $t \in M$, since $v \in M$.
-We claim that moreover $t \in J$.

 Since $t$ has degree $3$ over $\Q$ and $J(t) \subset M$, we have $|J(t)/J| \le 2$.
 Assume for the purpose of contradiction that equality holds.
-The cubic minimal polynomial of $t$ over $\Q$ is divisible by the quadratic minimal polynomial of $t$ over $J$.
+The cubic minimal polynomial of $t$ over $\Q$ is divisible over $J$ by the quadratic minimal polynomial of $t$ over $J$.
 Therefore some conjugate of $t$ lies in $J$, so that $J(t)=J$.
 Thus the assumption is false, and $t \in J$.